craeckor/user-agent-scraper/README.md

 Scrape everything will take a looong time, since PowerShell isn't the best at parsing and format data.

+The settings.ini for the TOR IP Changer is preconfigured.

 ## Shout out

 to [seevik2580](https://github.com/seevik2580) for the [tor-ip-changer](https://github.com/seevik2580/tor-ip-changer).